benmiller314/cdm2019fall/schedule.md

 &nbsp;
 <div class="alert alert-success">
-<em>Final portfolios will be due by the end of the final exam slot, which is still tbd.</em>
+Final portfolios will be due by the end of the final exam slot, which we now know is <strong>Tuesday, December 10, at 1:50pm</strong>.
 </div>